-- Single storey extensions should be designed so as not to cross a 45 degree line from the mid point of the nearest ground floor window of the adjoining house, or extend to a maximum of 4.5 metres from the rear wall of the existing house, whichever is the greater. - Two storey extensions will be considered on individual merit.
-They must not result in unacceptable loss of light to a room in a neighbouring house.
-The Council will use the Building Research Establishment publication "Site Layout Plqnning for daylight and sunlight: A guide to good practice" in making this assessment. - Where the other half of a semi-detached house has already been extended and that extension exceeds 3.5 metres (two storeys) or 4.5 metres (single storey) then the house may be extended to equal size. - An extension should not result in more than 25% of the rear garden area being developed.
-In all cases an extension should not encroach within 5.5 metres of the rear garden boundary.
+- Single storey extensions should be designed so as not to cross a 45 degree line from the mid point of the nearest ground floor window of the adjoining house, or extend to a maximum of 4.5 metres from the rear wall of the original house. - Two storey extensions will be considered on individual merit.
+They should not extend beyond 3.5 metres from the rear wall of the original house or result in unacceptable loss of light to a room in a neighbouring house.
+The Council will use the Building Research Establishment publication "Site Layout Planning for daylight and sunlight: A guide to good practice" in making this assessment. - Where the other half of a semi-detached house has already been extended and that extension exceeds 3.5 metres (two storeys) or 4.5 metres

+(single storey) from the rear wall of the original house, then the house may be similarly extended to equal size.

-- Ground level window positions should comply with the window intervisibilty guidance.
+- An extension should not result in more than 50% of the rear garden area being developed.
+In all cases an extension should not encroach within 5.5 metres of the rear garden boundary. - Ground level window positions should comply with the window intervisibilty guidance.
 Windows on side elevations should be avoided where they offer a direct view of neighbouring rear/private gardens, but bathroom windows fitted with obscure glazing will be acceptable.
-Boundary screening of appropriate height may be considered where the design and impact on neighbouring residential amenity is deemed acceptable.
-Where screening is required, it must either not exceed 2.5 metres or itself result in an unacceptable loss of light to a room in a neighbouring house.
+As an alternative, boundary screening of appropriate height may be considered where the design and impact on neighbouring residential amenity is deemed acceptable.
+Where screening is required, it must either not exceed 2.5 metres above ground level or itself result in an unacceptable loss of light to a room in a neighbouring house.
 The Council will use the Building Research Establishment publication "Site Layout Planning for daylight and sunlight: A guide to good practice" in making this assessment. - Windows of habitable rooms above ground level should comply with the window intervisibilty guidance.
-Windows on side elevations will only be permitted if the distance to the nearest boundary exceeds 9.0 metres, if there is no direct view of neighbouring rear/private gardens or if it is a bathroom window fitted with obscure glazing. - The extension should be finished in materials to match those of the existing house. - The off street parking requirements of the Council's Roads Development Guide shall be met.
+Windows on side elevations will only be permitted if the distance to the nearest boundary exceeds 9.0 metres, or if there is no direct view of neighbouring rear/private gardens or if it is a bathroom window fitted with obscure glazing. - The extension should be finished in materials to compliment those of the existing house. - The off street parking requirements of the Council's Roads Development Guide shall be met.